otavioschwanck/tmux-awesome-manager.nvim/README.md

 # Tmux Awesome Manager

 This plugin provides a pack of functionalities to work with TMUX on Neovim.
 Manage your commands and run inside neovim!
-This plugin is perfect for common commands of your workflow like yarn install, rails console, yarn add, bundle install, etc.
+This plugin is perfect

+For common commands of your workflow like yarn install, rails console, yarn add, bundle install, etc.

 # Features: